juancumbeq/platzi-responsive-design-mobile-first/README.md

 }
 ```
 This would be our result on screen:

 <p align="center">
   <img src="https://github.com/juancumbeq/platzi-responsive-design-mobile-first/blob/main/readme_images/final-table-images.png?raw=true" width= "75%" alt="Final table images">
 </p

-Great, right?
-Now you just need to apply the same to the other table.
-Remember, there's not just one way to achieve this, but as many ways as there are programmers.
-The important thing is to try it.
-You'll see it's very simple.

 <br>
 <br>